Harriet Tubman Underground Railroad National Historic Park

 - Harriet Tubman escaped from slavery at age 27 on Maryland's Eastern Shore.

 - Tubman returned more than a dozen times to lead African Americans north to freedom along the Underground Railroad.

 - March 10, 2013, marked the 100th anniversary of Tubman's death.

-- The Conservation Fund protected a key property at the heart of the new Harriet Tubman Underground Railroad National Monument.
+- The Conservation Fund protected a key property at the heart of the new Harriet Tubman Underground Railroad National Historic Park.